Skip to main content

 4. Select the required options, as described above.

-5. Click Save changes
+5. Click Save changes.

 Apply Access Policy to Switch Ports

-1. Navigate to Configure > Switch Ports.
+1. Navigate to Switching > Monitor > Switch ports.

-2. Select the port(s) you would like to apply the access policy to and press the Edit button.
+2. Select the switch port(s) you would like to apply the access policy to and press the Edit button.

-3. Convert the port type from trunk to access.
+3. Convert the switch port type from trunk to access.
 Note: you can only apply an Access Policy to an access port.

 4. From the Access Policy drop-down box, select the Access Policy you created and press the Update ports button.